The Modern Teacher team

 Alan has had a distinguished career as a class teacher, teacher trainer, adviser for the Steiner Waldorf Schools Fellowship and, in recent years, as the first principal of the Steiner Academy Exeter.

-Shabda Priya spent 41 years in Bombay, moving to Hyderabad in 2021.
-In 2016, she met Waldorf Education and Anthroposophy in search of a humane education for her children.
-Since then, she has grown manifold due to her association with Anthroposophy and its various streams, and the community.
-She served as Grades teacher in a Waldorf-Inspired school in Navi Mumbai.
-In 2021, she completed a national certificate course in Biography Counselling and is a certified Biography Analyst.
-She is currently associated with Abhaya Waldorf School in Hyderabad, lending a hand in teacher support and training.
+In 2016, Shabda Priya met Waldorf Education and Anthroposophy in search of a humane education for her children.
+Since then, she has grown manifold due to her association with Anthroposophy and its various streams, and an immensely giving community.
+On her journey, she served as grades teacher in Shishyaa, a Waldorf-Inspired school in Navi Mumbai.
+Having spent 41 years in Bombay, she moved to Hyderabad in 2021.
+Since then, she has completed a national certificate course in Biography Counselling and is a certified Biography Analyst; and has taught primary grades at Abhaya Waldorf School in Hyderabad, also serving in teacher support and training, up to 2025.
 She is a member of the Executive Council of the Anthroposophical Society in India.
 Her task and role is to support the regular activities and intent of the Society.

 Having moved from a Christian Brothers’ school in Birkenhead, to a large comprehensive in Norfolk and then on to a Philosophy, Politics and Economics degree at Oxford, Paul emerged into adulthood with a very confused picture of what education was about.
 Despite his best efforts at avoiding addressing this confusion, taking up jobs in everything from building, international aid, working as a chef, a farmer, even a film director’s assistant, this question of what a good education might be stubbornly refused to go away.
 Gradually there was a shift, so where before teaching was a means of experiencing life in very different cultures - Chile, Brazil, Japan, Ireland, Mauritius, Ecuador - mostly through working with the British Council, more and more the teaching/learning became his primary interest.
 Inevitably (?)
 Paul found his way to Waldorf and anthroposophy, beginning his first Class Teacher journey at the turn of the millennium in New Zealand.
 After completing his ‘round’ Paul became Senior Lecturer for the Steiner programme of the B.Ed at AUT university, Auckland and then Director of the Education programme at Taruna, the anthroposophical adult education centre.
 He returned to England to be part of the wave of Steiner Free schools, becoming the first class one teacher at Frome Steiner Academy, and, save a two year period helping set up the Lotus Garden Waldorf-inspired school in Myanmar, has been involved teaching in Steiner schools here since.
 Outside the classroom Paul’s main passion is the performing arts and he continues to write, direct, produce and occasionally even act in plays and short films from his current home in Brighton.